logans-lab/C482-software-1/README.md

 # C482-software-1
 WGU C482 Software 1 application.

-Build in Java (JDK 11) and JavaFX using IntelliJ IDEA and SceneBuilder.
+Built in Java (JDK 11) and JavaFX using IntelliJ IDEA and SceneBuilder.
 Completed in November, 2020.

 Given the Part.java class to begin, build a working GUI application according to specifications listed below: